 - Cute Clumsy Girl: DeLacy.
 In one of her first scenes, she ruins one of Daphne's ballgowns by knocking into an inkpot.
 She's not seen very much after that, so it's hard to tell if she grows out of this or not.

 - Daddy's Girl: All of the girls, except Diedre.
 The youngest two barely seem to care when their mother leaves the family.
 However, all of the children, except Diedre, seem to be much closer to their father than to their mother, to the point that by the time of the sequel, most of them don't even call her "Mama," as they did in the first book, but by her first name, while they all still call their father "Papa."

 - Defrosting Ice Queen: Cecily has basically been freezing Miles and DeLacy out for the past six years by the time of The Cavendon Women, but once she realizes she's still in love with Miles, she becomes friends with DeLacy again.

-- Disposable FiancÚ: Michael's fiancee/wife in the sequel, who is killed off-screen in the last few pages to make room for Michael to marry Cecily, who is pregnant with his child.
+- Disposable Fiancé: Michael's fiancee/wife in the sequel, who is killed off-screen in the last few pages to make room for Michael to marry Cecily, who is pregnant with his child.

-- Domestic Abuse: Diedre's friend Laura and little sister DeLacy both suffer from this in the sequel, to the point of Marital Rape License.
+- Domestic Abuse: Diedre's friend Laura Upton and little sister DeLacy both suffer from this in between books 1 and 2, to the point of Marital Rape License.

 - Doting Parent: Charles is very doting on Dulcie and Daphne in particular, though this sort of applies to all four of his daughters.
 For example, he buys Dulcie a new pony just because she asked for one, and cannot stay angry with her for any length of time.
 He is also very doting towards Daphne, being very loving and caring towards her after her rape and not forcing her to marry.